On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: The extension of the monodromy representation

 where $a_j, b_{j} \in \{0, 1,\infty\}$ and $a_{j} \neq b_{j}$ for $j=0,1$ will be called a {\em real-based fundamental path space} of $\Pomt,$ and the tangential basepoints $\ora{a_jb_j}$ will be referred to as real tangential basepoints. \end{defn}

 Fix a real tangential basepoint $\ora{ab}.$ Then form the set

-where the union is taken over all $a_0,b_0 \in \{0,1,\infty\}$ with $a_0 \neq b_0.$ The utility of restricting attention to the real tangential basepoints lies in the fact that they admit an action of $SL(2,\lvZ/2\lvZ)$, as will be discussed in \S \ref{S:red.act}.
-Using this action, $G_{\ora{ab}}$ will be endowed with a group structure in \S \ref{sss:top}, by means of which it can be identified with $PSL(2,\lvZ).$
+where the union is taken over all $a_0,b_0 \in \{0,1,\infty\}$ with $a_0 \neq b_0.$ The utility of restricting attention to the real tangential basepoints lies in the fact that they admit an action of $SL(2,\lvZ/2\lvZ)$ (see below).
+Using this action, $G_{\ora{ab}}$ will be endowed with a group structure, by means of which it can be identified with $PSL(2,\lvZ).$